Relational Semantics for Flat Heyting-Lewis Logic: Completeness and the fmp for axiomatic extensions

 \section{Completeness and the fmp for axiomatic extensions}

-We investigate the extension of $\hlcf$ with the axioms listed in Table~\ref{tab:axioms}.
-(The given correspondence conditions are proven in the appendix.)
+We investigate the extension of $\hlcf$ with the axioms listed in Table~\ref{tab:axioms} and the given correspondence conditions proven in Lemma~\ref{lem:corr-1} and Proposition~\ref{prop:fourcor}.
 We start by using Lemma~\ref{lem:fmp-comp} to obtain completeness and the finite model property for certain extensions of $\hlcf$ with the listed axioms.
-In Section~\ref{subsec:alt-can-mod} we modify this canonical model construction to obtain completeness for extensions that include $\foura$, and the finite model property for $\hlcf \oplus \axTb \oplus \foura$.
+In Section~\ref{subsec:alt-can-mod} we modify this canonical model construction to obtain completeness for extensions that include $\foura$, and to obtain the finite model property for $\hlcf \oplus \axTb \oplus \foura$.

 \begin{remark} Both $\foura$ and $\pa$ often occur in arithmetical contexts.
 It is worth noting that while $\foura$ is the ``flat'' correspondent of transitivity, $\pa$ is the ``sharp'' one \cite{litvis24}.
 While $\strength$ is a rather degenerate axiom classically (cf. Remark \ref{rem:degstr}), intuitionistically it plays an important role, occurring in the logics of Haskell arrows~\cite{Hug04}, guarded (co)recursion, and entailments~\cite[Section~2.4]{grolitpat26-arxiv}, and even allows a non-trivial arithmetical interpretation as \emph{completeness principle}. \end{remark}